 Families are children's first and most important teachers.
 When families are empowered and knowledgeable about early childhood resources in the community, the child is more likely to access quality programs.
 Once connected with a program, families are often referred to other useful community services and learn best practices to support their child(ren)'s development.
 However, many families said that getting connected to a program was difficult.
-This focused mainly around child care, but access to other programs such as home visiting, parent education, play and learn groups, and others were encompassed in this issue.
 Many families discussed the difficulty in accessing services because of the time commitment to research various centers on their own time.
 Additionally, families identified the need for a mass resource where they could learn about early childhood programs, community services for their children, and even developmental milestones.